-- (1) 1The overall grade for the master's examination is calculated by taking the arithmetic mean of the module grades and the grade for the master's thesis, weighted according to the credit points awarded for each module as given in the annex.
-2In this calculation, the grade shall only be given to one decimal place; the remaining digits are to be truncated (not rounded). - (2) Candidates who pass the master's examination are to receive a final grade as follows: an average grade of 1,2 or better is "ausgezeichnet", up to 1,5 is "sehr gut", up to 2,5 is "gut", up to 3,5 is "befriedigend", up to 4,0 "ausreichend". - (3) The certificate or an attached document shall indicate how the final grade was calculated. - (4) 1In addition to the degree certificate, an ECTS grading table will be issued as stipulated in the ECTS guidelines in the version dated 6 February 2009.
-2This table displays what percentage of programme graduates in a given time frame received the same final grade as described in para 2.
-3Those programme graduates who were awarded their diplomas in the previous four semesters shall serve as the reference group as long as it includes at least 30 persons.
-4The date of the last examination shall be decisive in assigning graduates to a particular semester.
-5If the minimum number of graduates is not reached, the number of previous semesters is to be extended until the minimum number is reached.
-6If the programme of study does not yet have as many graduates as the minimum number required of the reference group, an ECTS grading table will be issued as soon as the minimum number is reached.
-8The graduate's own graduating class is also to be included in the reference group.
-9The size of the reference group and the time frame is to be included.
+- (1) The overall grade for the master's examination is calculated by taking the arithmetic mean of the module grades and the grade for the master's thesis, weighted according to the credit points awarded for each module as given in the annex.
+In this calculation, the grade shall only be given to one decimal place; the remaining digits are to be truncated (not rounded). - (2) Candidates who pass the master's examination are to receive a final grade as follows: an average grade of 1,2 or better is "ausgezeichnet", up to 1,5 is "sehr gut", up to 2,5 is "gut", up to 3,5 is "befriedigend", up to 4,0 "ausreichend". - (3) The certificate or an attached document shall indicate how the final grade was calculated. - In addition to the degree certificate, an ECTS grading table will be issued as stipulated in the ECTS guidelines in the version dated 6 February 2009.
+This table displays what percentage of programme graduates in a given time frame received the same final grade as described in para 2.
+Those programme graduates who were awarded their diplomas in the previous four semesters shall serve as the reference group as long as it includes at least 30 persons.
+The date of the last examination shall be decisive in assigning graduates to a particular semester.
+If the minimum number of graduates is not reached, the number of previous semesters is to be extended until the minimum number is reached.
+If the programme of study does not yet have as many graduates as the minimum number required of the reference group, an ECTS grading table will be issued as soon as the minimum number is reached.
+For degrees awarded before the minimum number is reached, an ECTS grading table will be issued at a later date upon request once the minimum number has been reached.
+The graduate's own graduating class is also to be included in the reference group.
+The size of the reference group and the time frame is to be included.